 Combination therapy with an ICS plus long-acting beta-2 agonist (LABA) bronchodilator has been used in older children and adults with asthma.
 The combination of fluticasone propionate and salmeterol as a dry powder inhaler (diskus) has been evaluated for safety down to age four years.
 Efficacy data was extrapolated from patients ages 12 years and older.
 There is very limited data in children less than age four years.
 The aerosol preparation of Salmeterol and Fluticasone is FDA approved for ages 12 years and older.
 There is a boxed warning advising that long-acting beta-2 agonists such as salmeterol increase the risk of asthma-related death.

 The leukotriene modifier, montelukast, is the only leukotriene modifier indicated for use in this age group and is available in either granules or chewable tablets depending on the age.
 It is an alternative option either alone or in combination with inhaled corticosteroids depending on the level of asthma severity and control.
-Safety and efficacy are not established for asthma in children younger than 12 months, although it is approved for use in allergic rhinitis for infants as young as six months of age.
-Systemic corticosteroids (tablet, suspension or intramuscular (IM) or intravenous (IV) injection) given for short term treatment, also known as burst therapy (usually given for three to five days) are important early in the treatment of severe acute exacerbations.
-In young children, the suspension is often better tolerated and accepted than tablets.
-Tapering is required if treatment is given for more than two weeks.
+Safety and efficacy are not established for asthma in children younger than 12 months.

 A pMDI with a valved holding chamber is the preferred delivery system.
-For children 0 to 5 years of age, a face mask is recommended over a mouthpiece.
+For children 0 to 5 years of age, a face mask is recommended over a mouthpiece for children < 4 years of age.
 Different sized masks are available.
 A valved holding chamber allows for the medication to go to the lungs instead of impacting the back of the throat.
 It also helps with coordination of actuation.

 A nebulizer device with either a face mask or a mouthpiece is an alternative method; however, not every medication is available as a nebulizer solution.